PaperMC/docs/docs/velocity/dev/api/plugin-messaging.md

 }
 ```

-## BungeeCord Channel Compatibility
+## BungeeCord channel compatibility

 This allows your backend servers to communicate with Velocity
-in a way compatible with BungeeCord
+in a way compatible with BungeeCord.

-By default, your Velocity server will respond to the `bungeecord:main` channel if `bungee-plugin-message-channel` is enabled in [the configuration](/velocity/configuration#advanced-section).
+By default, your Velocity server will respond to the `bungeecord:main` channel, if `bungee-plugin-message-channel` is enabled in [the configuration](/velocity/configuration#advanced-section).

 :::tip[The "bungeecord" specification]